aleen42/PersonalWiki/projectManagement/review/review.md

 - An organization that uses a project organizational structure earns their revenue primarily from performing projects for other groups under contract.
 - Project managers in matrix organizations have staff from various functional areas working on their projects.
 - The same organization can have different subcultures.
+- Project managers must take adequat(足夠的) time to identify, understand, and manage relationships with all project stakeholders.

 #### False